Yanagisawa 900/901/902/991 baritone saxophones

 It has to - at this price point it's almost head-to-head with the

 equally superb Yamaha

 YBS62, and that's some very stiff competition.

 The 991 is certainly up to it though - and if you have the cash

 to spend on a pro-level bari and you don't check out this horn then,

 In the notes regarding the 902 I wondered about the economics of

-might look nicer, with its bronze body, but the 991 is nicer blow.
+body - but the brass-bodied 991 is nicer blow.